NG-ZORRO/ng-zorro-antd/docs/getting-started.en-US.md

 ## Import a Component Individually

-From version 7.3.0, you can import a component's module and style files to use that component.
+You can import a component's module and style files to just use that component.
 For example, if you only want to use the `Button` component, you can import `NzButtonModule` instead of `NgZorroAntdModule`, and `Button`'s style file instead of `ng-zorro-antd.css`.

 In your modules: